JUICING AND CARROT JUICE

 3. Shape.
 Objects that are long and slender are more yang than objects that are spherical, for example.

 Organically grown.
-I suggest buying organically grown carrots, that are widely available, even at some supermarkets, and not at all expensive there.
+We suggest buying organically grown carrots.
+They are widely available, even at some supermarkets, and often not expensive.

 Please do not eat carrots raw.
 They contain a lot of tough fiber and one cannot extract the minerals from them easily.
 Either cook them, or drink some carrot juice (see below).

 Pressure cooking carrots.
 This is the best way to cook carrots and all other vegetables.
-Cut the carrots in half lengthwise if they are thick, and cut into bits-sized pieces, as well, so they will cook faster and be ready to eat when they are cooked.
+Cut the carrots into small pieces so they will cook through faster.

 Then put a little water in a pressure cooker and add the carrots.
-Cook for 5-7 minutes.
+Cook for 2 ½ to 3 minutes.
 The carrots will come out soft and delicious.
 Also, always drink the water in which you cooked the carrots.

 This is an excellent food for babies and young children.
 For babies, just mash the cooked carrots with a fork or potato masher to form a puree.